The Alternative Form Of The Derivative States That You’ve Been Missing – Why Top Mathematicians Swear By It Now!

 [ \frac{dx}{dy}= -\frac{\displaystyle\frac{\partial F}{\partial y}}{\displaystyle\frac{\partial F}{\partial x}}. ]

-That’s the alternative form in a neat package Took long enough..
+That’s the alternative form in a neat package That's the whole idea..

 5. Convert back if needed